MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbServerCertificateMapping.md

 # Get-SmbServerCertificateMapping

 ## SYNOPSIS
-Retrieves a certificate association with the SMB server for SMB over QUIC.
+Retrieves a certificate associated with the SMB server for SMB over QUIC.

 ## SYNTAX